 Temporary Telecommuting is Encouraged

-To ensure University operations continue in an effective manner and that risk of the spread of COVID-19 is mitigated, managers are encouraged to immediately begin developing and implementing telecommuting plans for employees on the Tulsa, Health Sciences Center, and Norman campuses (for Norman, starting March 23 after the current closure ends), subject to the following guidelines.
+To ensure University operations continue in an effective manner and that risk of the spread of COVID-19 is mitigated, managers are encouraged to continue telecommuting for employees who are able to do so, subject to the following guidelines.

 This temporary measure for COVID-19 will apply to employees on all three campuses.

 Circumstances can change, but this protocol will only be in effect as long as is necessary to respond to the impact of COVID-19 on our employees.
-The situation will be assessed on an ongoing basis and further direction will be provided before the close of the two-week period following the University's Spring Break for the possible continuance of this measure.
+The situation will be assessed on an ongoing basis.

 Who Can Telecommute